Christian M.

 Christian M. is an experienced earth scientist & engineer turned technical copywriter.
 He is particularly interested in the intersection between technology and waste markets, making him a perfect fit at CWQ.
 He was an initial investor in the project and recently joined the team in 2022.
 Christian's LinkedIn profile can be found here.

-Anaerobic digesters (ADs) prevent millions of tonnes of organic waste from being dumped into landfills every year.
-They do this by turning your employees’ apple cores, orange peels and any organic residues generated by your business into biogas and a natural solid fertiliser.
-ADs can process organics at industrial scales, and the resultant biogas is…
+Anaerobic Digestion (AD) plants prevent millions of tonnes of organic waste from being dumped in landfills every year.
+They achieve this by converting your employees’ apple cores, orange peels, and organic residues your business generates into biogas and natural solid fertiliser.
+AD plants can process organic waste on an industrial scale, and the resulting biogas…

 read more